 Despite their flattering words, they were trying to trap him, to force him into a no-win situation.

 Jesus wins the battle.
-He transforms an attempt to make him look bad into a teaching moment recorded for all time, providing people of every age and era with some very important food for thought
+He transforms an attempt to make him look bad into a teaching moment recorded for all time, providing people of every era with some very important food for thought.

 Government is a fact of life.
 Rulers, laws, police, taxes.
-What should a worshiper of God make of it?
+What should a worshipper of God make of it?

 Jesus says we can’t have it both ways–if we benefit from secular society, we need to support the infrastructure of society.
 This can take the form of taxes, military service, jury duty, and informed, conscientious voting.

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 29th Sunday in Ordinary Time, liturgical cycle A (Isaiah 45:1, 4-6), Psalm 96, I Thessalonians 1:1-5; Matthew 22:15-21).
-It is reproduced here with the permission of the author.
+This was originally offered as a reflection upon the readings for the 29th Sunday in Ordinary Time, liturgical cycle A (Isaiah 45:1, 4-6), Psalm 96, I Thessalonians 1:1-5; Matthew 22:15-21).
+It appears here with the permission of the author.